Boarders/slick-blog/site/posts/halting2.md

    → (fix-problem {Γ}) ⇓ bot
 fp-step4 {Γ} ⇓-tt = fix-problem →⟨ fp-step2 ⟩ fp-step3 ⇓-tt
 ```
-The other half of the argument, assuming `halt (fix-problem) ⇓ ff`, is quite a bit simpler
+The other half of the argument, assuming `halt (fix-problem) ⇓ ff`, is quite a bit simpler.
-since to prove halting we only need to exhibit some particular sequence of reductions:
+To prove halting, we only need to exhibit some particular sequence of reductions:
 ```agda
 fp-step5
    : ∀ {Γ}